mabdal03/Tweet-Management-System/README.txt

 8. Exit - exit the program and free all nodes

 Known inefficiencies with the program:
-- In the function countStopWords it does not print the number of tweets searched based on grammar so if there was only one tweet searched, it would return "Across 1 tweets, N stop words were found" which is not grammatically correct.
+- In the function *countStopWords* it does not print the number of tweets searched based on grammar so if there was only one tweet searched, it would return "Across 1 tweets, N stop words were found" which is not grammatically correct.

 Future Improvements:
-- I would like to fix the above known inefficieny with my program to make it more grammatically correct.
+- I would like to fix the above known inefficiency with my program to make it more grammatically correct.
 - Add a function to automatically save data from the linked list to a file called "autosave.csv" as tweets are added so that if the computer dies or crashes, everything is saved.